Avoid These Two ACT English Grammar Mistakes

 Make sense?

-They might seem small, but I promise you, these two grammar errors are among the ACT’s favorite tricks.
-If you can become a pro at spotting those two mistakes and consistently correcting them, that’s a 5-6 point increase right there.
+They might seem small, but I promise you, these two grammar errors are among the ACT’s top tricks to pull on students.
+Not YOU, though—not any longer!
+Now that you’ve learned to identify those two mistakes and consistently correct them, that’s a 5-6 point increase right there.
 Pretty good bang for your buck.

 And speaking of good bang for your buck: if you want more all-killer-no-filler guidance on the ACT English section, check out my Cram Plan on the subject.
-This PDF leads you through exactly what you need to know for this part of the ACT—no more, no less.
+This PDF leads you through exactly what you need to know for this part of the ACT—as quickly as possible, too.